0BIG-BANG0/2_Ecomm_-Project_Revision/steps.md

 7. Create a model class and controller class
 8. getAllProducts API is called which in turn calls the get method from model class .
+9. Before using any post req we have to install body-parser npm i body-parser we have to parse in json format

+10. install multer - npm i multer create a file in middleware - fileupload.middleware.js configure the destination and the filename

+    - in defining filename in fileUpload Middleware you should use .replace(/:/g, '_') as in windows colon is not allowed.

+11. ProductController - addProduct() - extract the details apart from imageUrl as it is a file and then imageUrl: req.file.filename
+12. Model - add() - give id to the product and push the product to the products array